-GOAL CSF-7 Provide adequate fire and police services to serve existing and new development. (new)
+GOAL CSF-7 Provide adequate fire and police services to serve existing and new development.

-- Policy CSF-7.1 Police Services.
-Ensure that development in the Hollister Planning Area does not exceed the capability of the Hollister Police Department and the San Benito County Sheriff's Department to provide an adequate level of police protection.
-(Policy CSF4.7) - Policy CSF-7.2 Fire Safety.
-Ensure that development in the Hollister Planning Area does not exceed the capability of the Hollister Fire Department and the San Benito County Fire Department to provide an adequate level of fire protection.
-(Policy CSF4.8) - Policy CSF-7.3 Fire Protection Mitigation.
+- Police Services.
+Ensure that development in the Hollister Planning Area does not exceed the capability of the Hollister Police Department and the San Benito County Sheriff's Department to provide an adequate level of police protection. - Policy CSF-7.2 Fire Safety.
+Ensure that development in the Hollister Planning Area does not exceed the capability of the Hollister Fire Department and the San Benito County Fire Department to provide an adequate level of fire protection. - Policy CSF-7.3 Fire Protection Mitigation.
 Require individual project developers to negotiate with the Hollister Fire Department to determine additional mitigation for proposed projects prior to the issuance of building permits.
 Such mitigation may include the payment of impact fees, the development of new fire protection facilities, and/or the provision of firefighting equipment.
-(Implementation Measure CSF.JJ) - Policy CSF-7.4 Fire and Police Project Review.
-Ensure that the responsible fire protection agency and law enforcement agency reviews all development proposals in the Hollister Planning Area to ensure that the project provides adequate fire protection and addresses crime prevention concerns.
-(Implementation Measure CSF.II and CSF.KK)

-Action CSF-7.1 Public Service Master Plans.
+Public Service Master Plans.
 Require City departments to update their public service master plans in conformance with the amount and type of development specified in this General Plan to ensure that the City maintains an adequate number of public safety workers, including police officers and firefighters.
-(Implementation Measure LU.D).